okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-test/main/index.md

 ## Next steps

 This completes the [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview/) series.
-You now have a SCIM integration that's successfully built and tested.
+You now have a private SCIM integration that's successfully built and tested.

-After you complete testing and your integration functions as expected, you can submit your integration to be published in the [Okta Integration Network](https://www.okta.com/integrations/) (OIN).

-See [Submit an LCM integration](/docs/guides/submit-app/scim/main/) to submit your SCIM integration using the OIN Manager.
+If you would like to expose your SCIM integration to your customers who also use Okta, submit your integration to the [Okta Integration Network](https://www.okta.com/integrations/) (OIN).
+Integrations listed in the OIN catalog are available to all Okta customers to use.
+See [Submit an integration with the OIN Wizard](/docs/guides/submit-oin-app/scim/main/) to submit your SCIM integration using the OIN Wizard.